Media coverage of climate change: United States

 Gallup's annual update on Americans' attitudes toward the environment shows a public that over the last two years (2008-2010) has become less worried about the threat of global warming, less convinced that its effects are already happening, and more likely to believe that scientist themselves are uncertain about its occurrence.
 In response to one key question, 48% of Americans now believe that the seriousness of global warming is generally exaggerated, up from 41% in 2009 and 31% in 1997, when Gallup first asked the question.

 Data from the Media Matters for America organization has shown that, despite 2015 being "a year marked by more landmark actions to address climate change than ever before", the combined climate coverage on the top broadcast networks was down by 5% from 2014.

 President Donald Trump denies the threat of global warming publicly.
 As a result of the Trump Presidency, media coverage on climate change was expected to decline during his term as president.

 Globally, media coverage of global warming and climate change decreased in 2020.
 In the United States, however, newspaper coverage of climate change increased 29% between March 2020 and April 2020, these numbers are still 22% down from coverage in January 2020.
 This spike in April 2020 can be attributed to the increased coverage of the "Covering Climate Now campaign and the US holiday of "Earth Day".
 The overall decline in climate change coverage in the year 2020 is related to the increased coverage and interconnectedness of COVID-19 and President Trump, without mention of climate change, that began in January 2020.

 The U.S. experienced its highest level of climate change media coverage to date in September and October 2021.
 This increase can be attributed to coverage of the United Nations Conference of Parties meeting which aimed to outline policies to address climate change.
-According to the analisys of Media Matters for America, in 2024 the corporate broadcast networks in the USA dedicated to climate change 12 hours and 51 minutes, which is considered as highly insufficient.
-Climate coverage declined in the years 2022-2024.
+According to the analysis of Media Matters for America, in 2024 the corporate broadcast networks in the USA dedicated to climate change 12 hours and 51 minutes, which is considered as highly insufficient.
+Climate coverage declined in the years 2022–2024.